ImaanBontle/SDV-immersive-weathers/README.md

 	- Experience snow in Fall or rain in Winter, thanks to cubic spline interpolation.
 	- For a more predictable experience, use fixed rules in the early-, mid- and late-season instead.
 - Pre-defined climates:
-	- Choose one of the pre-defined templates or make your own!
+	- Choose one of the pre-defined templates.
+Or, make your own!
-	- Inspired by the vanilla game, the default *standard* climate retains each season's identity but with more gradual changes.
+	- Inspired by the vanilla game, the default *standard* climate retains each season's identity but with more gradual weather changes.
-	- The *custom* climate allows you to design your own personalised weather.
+	- Meanwhile, the *custom* climate allows you to design your own personalised weather.
 	- More templates coming soon!

 <div align="right">